mdgaziur/findex/README.md

 # Findex

-Findex is a highly customizable application finder written in Rust.
-It uses GTK and focuses on performance
+Findex is a highly customizable application finder written in Rust and uses Gtk3.

 ![Screenshot](screenshot.png)